 Our masses, like the masses in underdeveloped countries, are the victim of many outworn concepts, tribal, clan and communal connections and bad, anarchical customs and traditions that are remote from the spirit of the age.
 Under this situation our masses cannot be that force that is capable of achieving victory over the enemy that we have defined.
-The rallying of these
+The rallying of these masses around the party without such rallying being accompanied by efforts towards revolutionary political consciousness and organizational disciplinary consciousness would result in transferring to the organization all the diseases of the prevailing conditions, and this would be a gross error.
+The revolutionary party is the school in which the masses learn and change many of their habits, traditions and concepts, substituting everything modern, new and revolutionary for all that is old and outworn.

-7. Mao Tse-tung, "The United Front in Cultural Work" in

-Selected Works, Vol. III, pp. 236-37.
+7. Mao Tse-tung, "The United Front in Cultural Work" in Selected Works, Vol. III, pp. 236-37.